88 plants indexed. Showing 79 matching current filters.

 Tamworth Village Septic System is a primary treatment plant serving 64 people in Tamworth, New Hampshire.
 It discharges 7.57 million gallons per day and has a designed capacity of 11.36 million gallons per day.

-West Swanzey WWTF is a secondary treatment plant serving 989 people in Swanzey, New Hampshire.
-It discharges treated wastewater into local waterways, operating under U.S. EPA and state regulations.
+Ossipee Center WWTF is a secondary treatment plant serving 486 people in Ossipee, New Hampshire.
+It discharges treated wastewater into local waterways, supporting the region's water quality.

-Allenstown Regional WWTF serves approximately 8,750 residents in Allenstown, New Hampshire.
-The plant operates under the U.S. Clean Water Act, with NPDES permits regulating its discharge.
+Keene WWTF serves approximately 27,375 people in Swanzey, New Hampshire.
+The plant operates under the U.S. Clean Water Act, with NPDES permits regulating its discharge to protect local water quality.

 Claremont WWTF is a municipal wastewater treatment plant serving approximately 10,100 people in Claremont, New Hampshire, United States.
 It operates under the US Clean Water Act framework.